DonSchenck/containers-k8s-workshop/README.md

 `CMD` is what is carried out when you run the image in a container, i.e. `docker run`.

 <div style="background-color:black;color:white;font-weight:bold;">&nbsp;EXERCISE</div>
-Move into the directory `$WORKSHOP_HOME\src\nodejs\web`.
+Move into the directory `$WORKSHOP_HOME\src\nodejs\k8s_example`.
 Using the editor of your choice, create the appropriate Dockerfile in the directory of your application.
 Bonus: Add the MAINTAINER instruction.

 ```
 docker ps